CIBC World Markets Inc. Sells 8,086 Shares of Alaska Air Group, Inc. (NYSE:ALK)

 Shares of ALK opened at $62.64 on Friday.
 Alaska Air Group, Inc. has a 12-month low of $33.00 and a 12-month high of $74.25.
 The company has a quick ratio of 0.89, a current ratio of 0.90 and a debt-to-equity ratio of 0.81.
 The company has a market capitalization of $7.80 billion, a price-to-earnings ratio of -6.43 and a beta of 1.81.
 The firm’s 50-day moving average price is $67.92.

 A number of equities analysts have recently commented on the company.
-Zacks Investment Research lowered Alaska Air Group from a “hold” rating to a “sell” rating and set a $75.00 price objective on the stock. in a research note on Monday, March 22nd.
-Deutsche Bank Aktiengesellschaft upgraded Alaska Air Group from a “hold” rating to a “buy” rating and set a $75.00 price objective on the stock in a research note on Monday, February 22nd.
-Wolfe Research upgraded Alaska Air Group to a “neutral” rating in a research note on Friday, March 5th.
+JPMorgan Chase & Co. lifted their price objective on Alaska Air Group from $65.00 to $104.00 and gave the stock an “overweight” rating in a research note on Wednesday, April 14th.
+MKM Partners assumed coverage on Alaska Air Group in a research note on Thursday, June 10th.
+They issued a “buy” rating and a $81.00 price objective on the stock.
 Morgan Stanley dropped their price objective on Alaska Air Group from $90.00 to $89.00 and set an “overweight” rating on the stock in a research note on Tuesday, June 1st.
-Finally, JPMorgan Chase & Co. lifted their price objective on Alaska Air Group from $65.00 to $104.00 and gave the stock an “overweight” rating in a research note on Wednesday, April 14th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating, ten have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-Alaska Air Group presently has a consensus rating of “Buy” and a consensus price target of $74.50.
+Raymond James lifted their price objective on Alaska Air Group from $65.00 to $85.00 and gave the stock a “strong-buy” rating in a research note on Monday, April 12th.
+Finally, Deutsche Bank Aktiengesellschaft upgraded Alaska Air Group from a “hold” rating to a “buy” rating and set a $75.00 price objective on the stock in a research note on Monday, February 22nd.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and an average target price of $74.50.

 In other Alaska Air Group news, CEO Bradley D. Tilden sold 33,796 shares of Alaska Air Group stock in a transaction that occurred on Friday, April 23rd.
 The stock was sold at an average price of $69.12, for a total transaction of $2,335,979.52.
 Following the sale, the chief executive officer now directly owns 191,589 shares of the company’s stock, valued at $13,242,631.68.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, SVP Andrea L. Schneider sold 2,100 shares of Alaska Air Group stock in a transaction that occurred on Friday, May 14th.
 The shares were sold at an average price of $70.00, for a total value of $147,000.00.
 Following the sale, the senior vice president now directly owns 12,139 shares in the company, valued at $849,730.
 The disclosure for this sale can be found here.
 Insiders have sold 85,864 shares of company stock worth $5,902,817 over the last ninety days.
 Company insiders own 0.73% of the company’s stock.